lwhorton/lwhorton.github.io/README.md

 # pre-deploy

-we're using github's free jekyll site deployer/builder thing. pushing to `main` will build and redeploy a new version of the site. before you do that, you might want to spellcheck and html-validate. currently this is run locally because setting up CI/CD automation, even with gh-actions, is time consuming.
+we're using github's free jekyll site deployer/builder thing. pushing to `master (main?)` will build and redeploy a new version of the site. before you do that, you might want to spellcheck and html-validate. currently this is run locally because setting up CI/CD automation, even with gh-actions, is time consuming.

 ```
 brew install tidy-html5
 brew install aspell

 for f in *.html ; do echo $f ; aspell list < $f | sort | uniq -c ; done
+cd _posts
+for f in *.md ; do echo $f ; aspell list < $f | sort | uniq -c ; done
 ```